 Students can easily use your templates to start an assignment.
 You save time by setting up the storyboard as you want it, with or without a completed example, and then allow students to hit the ground running!
 They will not have the ability to edit your original template, just make a copy of it into their own account to edit and complete.

-Templates have their own special place on the Teacher Dashboard so you can easily access them!
+Templates have their own icon on the Teacher Dashboard so you can easily access them!
 Use the navigation pane on the left side of the Teacher Dashboard.

 Create a storyboard according to your specifications.
 Add text or images, change the number of cells, change the background or text color of title and description boxes, adjust the size of each cell, etc.

 Save your storyboard.
 While not necessary, it may be worthwhile to name the storyboard with something generic, such as "Vocabulary Frayer Model" or "Character Map".